MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/ConvertTo-Csv.md

 The CSV output is returned as a collection of strings.

 ## NOTES
 * In CSV format, each object is represented by a comma-separated list of its property value.
-The property values are converted to strings (by using the ToString() method of the object), so they are generally represented by the name of the property value. **ConvertTo-CSV** does not export the methods of the object.
+The property values are converted to strings (by using the `ToString()` method of the object), so they are generally represented by the name of the property value. `ConvertTo-CSV` does not export the methods of the object.

   The format of the resulting CSV strings is as follows:

-  - The first string consists of #TYPE followed by the fully-qualified name of the object type, such as #TYPE System.Diagnostics.Process.
+  - The first string consists of #TYPE followed by the fully-qualified name of the object type, such as `#TYPE System.Diagnostics.Process`.
-To suppress this string, use the *NoTypeInformation* parameter.
+To suppress this string, use the `-NoTypeInformation` parameter.

   - The next string represents the column headers.
 It contains a comma-separated list of the names of all the properties of the first object.

   - The remaining strings consist of comma-separated lists of the property values of each object.

-* When you submit multiple objects to **ConvertTo-CSV**, **ConvertTo-CSV** orders the strings based on the properties of the first object that you submit.
+* When you submit multiple objects to `ConvertTo-CSV`, `ConvertTo-CSV` orders the strings based on the properties of the first object that you submit.
 If the remaining objects do not have one of the specified properties, the property value of that object is Null, as represented by two consecutive commas.
 If the remaining objects have additional properties, those property values are ignored.

 ## RELATED LINKS